-Other Uses: Apart from consumption, Tragacanth gum is also used in several other industries.
+Apart from consumption for health benefits, Tragacanth gum is also used in several other industries.
 Some of the other uses include:

-Though Tragacanth gum is good for health, you must be cautious about its side effects and also restrict the consumption amount.
+Since tragacanth gum herb has lots of health benefits but also you must be cautious about its side effects and also restrict the consumption amount.
 Some of the precautions include:

 - Consuming sufficient water to prevent choking or blockage in the intestine